spirit-js/spirit/README.md

 A _fast_ simple & modern web framework for node.js

 That emphasizes clear separation of code between HTTP and your own code.
-Routes are simple javascript functions.
+Routes are simply javascript functions.

 It is mostly compatible with Express middlewares.
 It can be thought of as a mixture of Express and Compojure.